Mumbai: Independent India

-After India's independence in 1947, the territory of the Bombay Presidency retained by India was restructured into Bombay State.
+After India's independence in 1947, the territory of the Bombay Presidency was restructured into Bombay State.
 The area of Bombay State increased, after several erstwhile princely states that joined the Indian union were integrated into the state.
 Subsequently, the city became the capital of Bombay State.
-In April 1950, Municipal limits of Bombay were expanded by merging the Bombay Suburban District and Bombay City to form the Greater Bombay Municipal Corporation.
+In April 1950, municipal limits of Mumbai were expanded by merging the Mumbai Suburban District and Mumbai City to form the Greater Mumbai Municipal Corporation.

-The Samyukta Maharashtra movement to create a separate Maharashtra state including Bombay was at its height in the 1950s.
+The Samyukta Maharashtra movement to create a separate Maharashtra state including Mumbai was at its height in the 1950s.
 In the Lok Sabha discussions in 1955, the Congress party demanded that the city be constituted as an autonomous city-state.
-The States Reorganisation Committee recommended a bilingual state for Maharashtra–Gujarat with Bombay as its capital in its 1955 report.
-Bombay Citizens' Committee, an advocacy group of leading Gujarati industrialists lobbied for Bombay's independent status.
+The States Reorganisation Committee recommended a bilingual state for Maharashtra–Gujarat with Mumbai as its capital in its 1955 report.
+Bombay Citizens' Committee, an advocacy group of leading Gujarati industrialists, lobbied for Mumbai's independent status.

-Following protests during the movement in which 105 people died in clashes with the police, Bombay State was reorganised on linguistic lines on 1 May 1960.
+Following protests in which 105 people died in clashes with the police, Bombay State was reorganised on linguistic lines on 1 May 1960.
 Gujarati-speaking areas of Bombay State were partitioned into the state of Gujarat.
-Maharashtra State with Bombay as its capital was formed with the merger of Marathi-speaking areas of Bombay State, eight districts from Central Provinces and Berar, five districts from Hyderabad State, and numerous princely states enclosed between them.
+Maharashtra State with Mumbai as its capital was formed with the merger of Marathi-speaking areas of Bombay State, eight districts from Central Provinces and Berar, five districts from Hyderabad State, and numerous princely states enclosed between them.
 As a memorial to the martyrs of the Samyukta Maharashtra movement, Flora Fountain was renamed as Hutatma Chowk (Martyr's Square) and a memorial was erected.

 The following decades saw massive expansion of the city and its suburbs.
 In the late 1960s, Nariman Point and Cuffe Parade were reclaimed and developed.
-The Bombay Metropolitan Region Development Authority (BMRDA) was established on 26 January 1975 by the Government of Maharashtra as an apex body for planning and co-ordination of development activities in the Bombay metropolitan region.
-In August 1979, a sister township of New Bombay was founded by the City and Industrial Development Corporation (CIDCO) across the Thane and Raigad districts to help the dispersal and control of Bombay's population.
-The textile industry in Bombay largely disappeared after the widespread 1982 Great Bombay Textile Strike, in which nearly 250,000 workers in more than 50 textile mills went on strike.
+The Mumbai Metropolitan Region Development Authority (BMRDA) was established on 26 January 1975 by the Government of Maharashtra as an apex body for planning and co-ordination of development activities in the Mumbai metropolitan region.
+In August 1979, a sister township of New Mumbai was founded by the City and Industrial Development Corporation (CIDCO) across the Thane and Raigad districts to help the dispersal and control of Mumbai's population.
+The textile industry in Mumbai largely disappeared after the widespread 1982 Great Bombay Textile Strike, in which nearly 250,000 workers in more than 50 textile mills went on strike.
 Mumbai's defunct cotton mills have since become the focus of intense redevelopment.
-Industrial development began in Mumbai.
-When its economy started focusing on the fields of petrochemicals, electronics, electronics and automobile.
-In 1954 Hindustan Petroleum comissoned Mumbai Refinery at Trombay and BPCL Refinery.
+Industrial development began in Mumbai when its economy started focusing on the petrochemical, electronic, and automotive sectors.
+In 1954 Hindustan Petroleum commissioned Mumbai Refinery at Trombay and BPCL Refinery.